mitexleo/fediroma/docs/docs/administration/CLI_tasks/config.md

 ## Loading specific configuration values from JSON

+!!! note
-**Note:** This will overwrite any existing value in the database, and can cause crashes if you do not have exactly the correct formatting.
+    This will overwrite any existing value in the database, and can cause crashes if you do not have exactly the correct formatting.

 Once you have modified the JSON file, you can load it back into the database.